QuantEcon/python_lecture_sandpit/source/rst/muth_kalman.rst

 future :math:`y` over horizon :math:`i`

-Milton Friedman justified the **exponential smoothing** forecasting scheme :eq:`expectations` informally, arguing that it seemed a plausible way to use past income to forecast future income
+Milton Friedman justified the **exponential smoothing** forecasting scheme :eq:`expectations` informally, noting  that it seemed a plausible way to use past income to forecast future income

 In his first paper about rational expectations, John F. Muth :cite:`Muth1960`